Vitín Alicea: Biography

 Vitín Alicea is a resident of the coastal Puerto Nuevo barrio of Vega Baja, Puerto Rico.
 He is allegedly the first cousin ("primo coyunto") of Logroño's partner in the radio program "Agitando, El Show", Fernando Arévalo (and Arévalo follows the joke when pressed).

 Vitín owns a makeshift gymnasium in the backyard of his house, called "Musculus", which is merely a converted garage.
 Since he's not wealthy, his weightlifting equipment consists of portland cement molded inside cracker tin cans and linked by galvanized aluminum tubes, similar to what Fred Flintstone would use to lift weights.
 It also features a legendary garden hose, which Vitín dutifully uses to shower the inevitably all-male visitors to his gym (he constantly claimed his gym is the cleanest in town).
 He also has a makeshift ring in his gym, with rope and posts he purchased at a hardware store and foam he purchased at an upholstery store.
 Arévalo, Vitín's radio sidekick, usually complains about Vitín removing the doors from the urinals, to which Vitín simply replies that they are not needed.

 Vitín is depicted as doggedly persistent and successful in anything he puts his mind into, as long as things do not go wrong (when they do, a comic sketch is born).
-As a result of his blatant passes and manipulative character, however, there is no known sexual or romantic partner of Vitín's, male or female.
+As a result of his blatant passing and manipulative character, however, there is no known sexual or romantic partner of Vitín's, male or female.
 This gives the impression that Vitín, as clever as he is, is a perennial loner.

 Personal life

 Whenever Vitín is not featured in a proper comedy sketch, he has a habit of receiving famous visitors to his establishments, in both his radio and his television shows.
 He once hosted a section on "Club Sunshine" called "Desde mi ring con Vitín" ("From My Ring With Vitín") to sketch these interviews, and used Queen's "We Will Rock You" (played by the program's house band) as a theme song.
 Inevitably the guest is a male, and Vitín typically hugs and pats (or even pets) him, which inevitably shocks the guest.
 He would progressively make flattering comments to his guests, which may turn to passes if the guest is not careful.
-However, one of Vitín's trade moves is to ask questions about the guest's personal likings and agree with whatever the guest says, even self-contradicting himself or his values if the guest says something that Vitín has not expected.
+However, one of Vitín's trade moves is to ask questions about the guest's personal liking and agree with whatever the guest says, even self-contradicting himself or his values if the guest says something that Vitín has not expected.
 For example, Vitín might go to the extreme of saying he hates wrestling if his male guest doesn't like the sport.
-Usually the interview ends with a blatant pass or physical gesture that embarrasses the guest (a typical one is Vitín standing up, turning around and pump up his muscles with his backside to the guest, flaunting his derriere to him).
+Usually the interview ends with a blatant passing or physical gesture that embarrasses the guest (a typical one is Vitín standing up, turning around and pump up his muscles with his backside to the guest, flaunting his derriere to him).
 Usually guests play along until they cannot follow the joke any longer.
 A willing participant in the joke is Chayanne, who has visited Vitín twice.